 The Biggest Mistake Investors Make

-Why Design Impacts Rental Income
+Why Design Affects Rental Income

-High-end guests look for properties that offer:
+High-end guests look for properties that provide:

-• unobstructed sea views from bedrooms
+- Unobstructed sea views from bedrooms and living spaces

-• outdoor dining terraces
+- Outdoor dining terraces

-• strong visual appeal in photographs
+- Strong visual appeal in photographs

 A Real Example

 One of the most valuable steps in the process is evaluating land before it is purchased.
-Many buyers fall in love with a beautiful plot only to discover later that planning restrictions, difficult topography, or infrastructure costs make the project far more complicated or expensive than expected.
+Many buyers fall in love with a beautiful plot only to discover later that planning restrictions, difficult topography, or infrastructure costs make the project considerably more complicated or expensive than expected.

 This early evaluation process proved crucial.
-By selecting the right plot from the beginning, the project was able to focus on maximizing the landscape and views rather than trying to overcome avoidable site limitations.
+By selecting the right plot from the beginning, the project was able to focus on maximising the landscape and views rather than trying to overcome avoidable site limitations.

 How to Choose the Right Plot